Cyan903/gremlins.nvim/README.md

 ## Configuration

 The default configuration is recommended, but custom parameters can be provided through the setup function.
 Gremlins with a custom file type will only appear in the specified file type.
+You can view the default config in [config.lua](lua/gremlins/config.lua).

 ```lua
 require("gremlins").setup {